 Here are just a few of the challenges a high volume recruitment process can stir up.

-No matter how large your HR department is, you won’t be able to efficiently sift through those applications.
-There are just too many.
+No matter how large your HR department is, you won’t be able to efficiently sift through those applications, unless you increase your recruiting team headcount.

 Additionally, phone screening all the qualified candidates who apply will just take up too much time.
 Add in in-person interviews, trial projects, or additional screenings, and it could be months before you finally have all your positions filled.